FoRomik/pysofe/doc/source/guide/about.rst

 About Py\ **SOFE**
 ==================

-|PySOFE| is Python library for solving partial differential equations
+|PySOFE| is Python software package for solving partial differential equations
 using the finite element method in 1D, 2D or 3D.

 Furthermore, the aim of this project is to provide background information on both the theoretical and implementational aspects of the finite element method.
-It is also intended to be a starting point for other people, who are interested in the method, to implement it themselves.
+It is intended to serve as a starting point for people, who are interested in the finite element method and especially its implementation.

 ..
 The acronym :math:`\mathbb{SOFE}` is short for **S**\ imple and **S**\ ophisticated **O**\ bject **O**\ riented **F**\ lexible **F**\ inite